Vauxhall Insignia hatchback (2017-2022) - Interior & comfort

 The Insignia is an accomplished and comfortable cruiser, too – thanks to high gearing the engines are quiet at speed, and there’s very little intrusion from wind or road noise, either.
 The ride is smooth on both slow urban and fast trunk roads.

-The facelifted Insignia line-up starts with SE Nav trim and moves through SRi Nav, SRi VX-Line Nav and Ultimate Nav on its way to the top-spec sporty GSi model.
+The facelifted Insignia line-up started with SE Nav trim and moves through SRi Nav, SRi VX-Line Nav and Ultimate Nav on its way to the top-spec sporty GSi model.
+Vauxhall has recently slimmed the range down to just Design and GS Line, with the latter providing the sporty looks of the old SRi models.